 - Closing an institution, a program, a method of delivery, an off-campus instructional site, or a program at an off-campus instructional site.

-Other substantive changes, including those required by federal regulations, include:
+Other reporting requirements related to substantive changes, including those required by federal regulations, include:

 - An institution is required to notify or secure SACSCOC approval prior to implementing a substantive change.

 - An institution is responsible for maintaining compliance at all times with Standard 14.2 (Substantive change) of the Principles of Accreditation and with the Substantive Change Policy and Procedures and related policies, viz.,

 - Agreements Involving Joint and Dual Academic Awards [PDF];

 - Dual Enrollment [PDF];

 - Merger/Consolidation, Acquisition, Change of Ownership, and Change of Governance, Control, Form, or Legal Status [PDF]; and

 - Seeking Accreditation at a Higher or Lower Degree Level [PDF].